Tosor: Kyrgyzstan’s stunning beach destination

 Where to eat in Tosor?

 There are no restaurants in Tosor, but you can eat at your guesthouse.
 With the homecooked food at Tonya yurt camp that wasn’t too bad.
-Expect basic central asian dishes like plov, laghman, dimlama or pelmeni.
+Expect basic Kyrgyz dishes like plov, laghman, dimlama or pelmeni.

 When to visit Tosor?